ehvattum/Skyport-SDK/extra/README-win32.md

 Example:
 To run the javascript bot, install nodejs (nodejs.org) and from the cmd, run "node randomwalker.js".
-To run the python bot, install python 2.7 or 3.3 and from the cmd, run "python simplewalker.py".
+To run the python bot, install python 2.7 and from the cmd, run "python simplewalker.py".

 ### API